-When asked what independent contractor travel agents should look for in a potential host, Steve gets the cake.
-It’s not just about cost, he says.
-The value you can get through affiliation – higher commissions, streamlined technology, contacts and support – may actually help you earn more.
+When asked what independent contractor travel agents should look for in a potential host, Steve’s reply takes the cake: It’s not just about cost, he says.
+The value you can get through affiliation—higher commissions, streamlined technology, contacts and support—may actually help you earn more.

 As with anything complex, there’s more to choosing a host than meets the eye (or can be said in a panel).
 If you are looking for a host agency, here some tips on finding the best host agency or just drop us a line and we can help guide you.

 The foe of many business owners.